Providing services abroad: how to cover your bases

 Consultancy subsidies

 Before taking on a job in another country, figure out what arrangements you have to make.
-You may qualify for a government subsidy.
+You may qualify for a government subsidy for these consultancy costs.
 An RVO knowledge voucher, for example, covers 50% of the costs of hiring a consultant up to €2,500.